HuRuilizhen/HuRuilizhen.github.io/_posts/2025-02-02-Intelligent-Agent-Prolegomenon.md

 - If $\tau(r)=\emptyset$, then there are no possible successor states to $r$.
 In this case, we say that the system has **ended its run**.

 Agent is a function maps runs to actions:

 $$
     Ag: R^{E} \to Ac
 $$
 An agent makes a decision about what action to perform based on the history of the system that it has witnessed to date.
-Let $\mathcal{AG}$ be the set of all agents
+Let $\mathcal{AG}$ be the set of all agents.

 A **system** is a pair containing an **agent** and an **environment**.
 Any system will have associated with it a set of possible **runs**; we denote the set of runs of agent $Ag$ in environment $Env$ by $R(Ag, Env)$.
 We assume $R(Ag, Env)$ contains only **terminated runs**, that is,

 $$
     \forall r \in R(Ag, Env) \implies \tau(r) = \emptyset
 $$